kingparra/hpfp/22_-_reader/notes.rst

    constant value that we will obtain from somewhere outside our program that will be an argument to a whole bunch of functions.

+..
+22.2 Recap

+   What were:

+   * The subjects discussed in this section?
+   * The things I learned from it that I can use every day?